learn-co-curriculum/dsc-regression-model-evaluation/README.md

 Here is how it works.

-R-squared uses a so-called "baseline" model which is the **worst** model.
+R-Squared uses a so-called "baseline" model which is the **worst** model.
 This baseline model does not make use of any independent variables to predict the value of dependent variable Y. Instead it uses the **mean** of the observed responses of dependent variable $y$ and always predicts this mean as the value of $y$ for any value of $x$.
 In the image below, this model is given by the straight green line.

 <img src="images/lin_reg_RSS.png" width=600>

 You can see that, in this plot, the baseline model always predicts mean of $y$ **irrespective** of the value of the $x$.
 The red line, however is our fitted regression line which makes use of $x$ values to predict the values of $y$.
-Looking at the plot above , R-squared simply asks the question:
+Looking at the plot above , R-Squared simply asks the question:

 >** Is our fitted regression line better than our baseline (worst) model ?**

 Any regression model that we fit is compared to this baseline model to understand its **goodness of fit**.
-Simply put, R-squared just explains how good is your model when compared to the baseline model.
+Simply put, R-Squared just explains how good is your model when compared to the baseline model.
 Thats about it.

-### Great, so how do you calculate R-squared ?
+### Great, so how do you calculate R-Squared ?

-The mathematical formula to calculate R-squared for a linear regression line is in terms of **squared errors** for the fitted model and the baseline model.
+The mathematical formula to calculate R-Squared for a linear regression line is in terms of **squared errors** for the fitted model and the baseline model.
 It's calculated as :

 $$ R^2 = 1- \dfrac{SS_{RES}}{SS_{TOT}} = \dfrac{\sum_i(y_i - \hat y_i)^2}{\sum_i(y_i - \overline y_i)^2} $$